apneadiving/waterfall/README.md

 When conditions stack up, readability decreases.
 One way to solve it is to create abstractions (service objects or the like).
 Some gems suggest a nice approach like [light service](https://github.com/adomokos/light-service) and [interactor](https://github.com/collectiveidea/interactor).

 I like these approaches, but I dont like to have to write a class each time I need to chain services.
 Or I even dont want to create a class each time I need to chain something.

-[here are some slides](https://slides.com/apneadiving/service-objects-waterfall-rails/live) to explain service objects and compare libraries.
 My take on this was to create `waterfall`.

+[Here are some slides](https://slides.com/apneadiving/service-objects-waterfall-rails/live) to explain service objects and compare libraries.

 Thanks